larry801/online_ocr/source/readme.md

 ## Update Log

+### 0.4

+Fix installation error when config path contains non-ascii characters Change gesture to avoid collison with golden cursor.
+Change default engine to Microsoft azure because it is able to detect text language automatically.

 ### 0.3
 Add detail documentation on how to get API key of Microsoft Azure OCR Fix issue about new installation.